L6-Polysaccharides

 What is water potential?

-The tendency of water from one area to another.(High water potential means the water has a low tendency to move out of the area.
+The tendency of water to move from one area to another.(High water potential means the water has a low tendency to move out of the area.
 It indicates that the water molecules in that area have a higher energy state and are less bound or attracted to solutes or surfaces, making them less likely to move to another area.)

 10